Walter Mondale Fast Facts

 July 1984 - Democratic presidential candidate Mondale chooses US Rep. Geraldine A. Ferraro (NY) as his running mate, the first woman vice presidential candidate for a major party.

-November 1984 - Mondale and Ferraro are defeated in the presidential election by Ronald Reagan and George H.W.
-Bush.
+November 1984 - Mondale and Ferraro are defeated in the presidential election by Reagan and Bush.

 1987-1993 - Partner at Dorsey & Whitney in Minneapolis.